tlefko/Huawei-Matebook-X-Pro-Ventura/Readme.md

 - Diliansky
 - ***OpenIntelWireless/Bluetool Project***

- # Messages and Facetime
- - Gnerate your own Serials, Board Numbers, MLB
- - There are various guides online to do this and as default they're set to essentially Null (Fakeserial)
- - This is fairly straightforward and there is lots of external recourses, or you can contact me for support.

  # Post Install Script
  - Run this command in termainl, credit @profzei for this script from his guide on his repository : ).
 This is the single best piece of code in the repository!
  -  sh -c "$(curl -fsSL https://raw.githubusercontent.com/profzei/Matebook-X-Pro-2018/master/ALCPlugFix/one-key-alcplugfix.sh)"